talon-one/talon_one.js/docs/ManagementApi.md

 <a name="updateCampaign"></a>
 # **updateCampaign**
-> Campaign updateCampaign(applicationId, campaignId, opts)
+> Campaign updateCampaign(applicationId, campaignId, body)

 Update a Campaign